dermasmid/trython/README.md

 # Installation

-`pip3 install function_error_handling`
+`pip3 install trython`

 # About
 The main use for this package is when making requests with the requests module.
 Sometimes the network might be unavailable, Or the server (the endpiont) might be temporarily down, We don't want our script to quit just because of that (although we can put everything in a loop and catch error's, We don't want to do that because that will still lose the progress of the previous loop, and is a bit messy).

-This is where *function_error_handling* comes in, it gives you two very approachable techniques to solve this.
+This is where *trython* comes in, it gives you two very approachable techniques to solve this.

 From here on I'll be using `requests.get` as the function we want to add error handling to.